-This exciting adventure involves making your way around a vast, dark labyrinth of passageways and tunnels equipped with a laser beam with which you score points by zapping other participants.
-The whole journey is accompanied by rousing music, which only adds to the exhilarating atmosphere. © 1226 rue Ste-Catherine Ouest • Map G1 • (514) 393 3000 • Open 5pm-9pm Tue-Thu, 4pm-11pm Fri, noon-11pm Sat, noon-7pm Sun • Adm
+This exciting adventure involves making your way around a dark labyrinth of passageways equipped with a laser beam with which you score points by zapping other participants.
+The journey is accompanied by rousing music, which only adds to the atmosphere. § 1226 rue Ste-Catherine Ouest • Map G1 • (514) 393 3000 • Open 5pm-9pm Wed-Thu, 4pm-11pm Fri, noon-11pm Sat, noon-7pm Sun; Mon-Tue for private groups only • Adm